hikari-homma/judgment-structures/README.md

 Judgment Types (V1)

-A｜Reference Missing

 State
 Judgment cannot be formed because no reference, comparison axis, or evaluation criteria exist.

 Description
-The request is abstract, but the core issue is not vagueness itself.
+The request may sound abstract, but the core issue is not vagueness itself.
-Without any reference point, judgment has no place to anchor and stalls completely.
+Without any reference point, judgment has nothing to anchor to and stalls completely.

 UI Rescue
 Yes — UI can surface missing references and prompt comparison axes.